-At 54 euros for three passengers (158 euros for just one person), the Paris Eternel tour covers the city’s great landmarks in one and a half hours.
-But I’m certainly tempted by the sound of Paris Shopping: Tour of the Men’s Despair.
+At 54 euros for three passengers (158 euros for just one person), the Paris Eternel trip covers the city’s great landmarks in one and a half hours.
+But I’m certainly tempted by the sound of Paris Shopping: Trip of the Men’s Despair.
 The least expensive option is 19 euros per person, with three passengers to a car; or 58 euros for one person chauffeured alone.
 Book in advance through the 4 Roues website, and be sure to preview the weather!
-Their tours are a delightful experience, and one that locals, who relish seeing a Deux Chevaux, often cheer on.
+Their trips are a delightful experience, and one that locals, who relish seeing a Deux Chevaux, often cheer on.

 Of course the Seine is also alive with boat trips.
 Each lasts around an hour, and they run every 20 to 30 minutes.
 Prices vary by only one or two euros.
 If you want to join in, decide what you prefer: do you want to cruise by evening?
 Are you with the kids?
 Consider especially whether or not you want (loud) audio commentary.
 That may explain the sights, but it will detract from any romance.
 You’ll need to consult each company’s website for details about booking, departures, special offers and other options.